 The Buzon Electronico is your personal Migraciones electronic mailbox which you should check regularly for notifications from Migraciones (for example, request to upload missing or additional documents, approval or denial of your visa application, etc.).

 Be aware that notifications sent via the buzon are considered "officially delivered".
-If you don't react to a deadline Migraciones usually gives in these notifications, your application can be dismissed.
+If you don't react to a deadline Migraciones usually gives in these notifications (in most cases only 5 days), your application can be dismissed.
+So, if you get a notication from Migraciones informing you that you haven’t uploaded a required document, that an uploaded document isn’t to their liking or they want an additional document, don’t waste any time.

-On the day of your appointment, arrive at the Migraciones office (in Lima it's the one on Jr. Carabaya 494 in the city center) 15 - 30 minutes early.
-Take your passport and your printed appointment as well as all documents and receipts (which you most probably won't need) with you.
+On the day of your appointment, arrive at the Migraciones office (in Lima it's either the one on Jr. Carabaya 494 in the city center or the MAC center you selected when making the appointment) 15 - 30 minutes early.
+Take your passport and your printed (!) appointment, which are checked at the entrance, (as well as all documents and receipts, which you most probably won't need) with you.
 Migraciones staff will point you in the right direction where you are handed your carné.

 Congratulations!
 You made it!

-The retirement visa (so the residence permit) has an indefinite validity and does not have to be renewed.
+The retirement visa (so the residence permit) has an indefinite validity and does not have to be extended.
 However, be aware that the carné (so, the foreigner ID card) is usually only valid for four years and then has to be renewed.
+Our article "Renewal of the carné" explains how it's done.

 Foreigners living in Peru on a retirement visa have to be in the country at least 183 days per year, otherwise they lose their resident status.
 If you have to be outside the country longer, before leaving apply for the Autorización de estadía fuera del país por 183 días, and won't lose your residence permit.